tearingItUp786/chatgpt-tui/README.md

 ## Global Keybindings

-- `Tab`: Change focus between panes.
+- `Tab`: \*Change focus between panes.
 The currently focused pane will be highlighted with a pink border.
+  - You can only change focus if Prompt Pane is not in `insert mode`
 - `Ctrl+o`: Toggles zen mode
+- `Ctrl+c`: Exit the program

+## Prompt Pane

+- `i`: Enters insert mode (you can now safely paste messages into the tui)
+- `esc`: Exit insert mode for the prompt

 ## Chat Messages Pane